 Small steps out of depression

-When you are depressed, even basic tasks can feel far bigger than they look.
+When you are depressed, even basic tasks can seem far bigger than they look.

 That can make most advice sound unrealistic.
 Big goals may feel impossible.
 Long to-do lists can turn into proof that you are failing before you have even started.
 A better place to begin is much smaller.
-Progress often starts with steps that seem ordinary from the outside but feel significant from where you are.
-This is not about pretending things are fine.
-It is about working with the system as it currently is, not as you wish it were.
+Progress often starts with steps that seem ordinary from the outside but feel significant from where you are — working with the system as it currently is, rather than as you wish it were.

 When everything feels heavy, small steps are not small.
 They are how movement begins.